Keep Fossil Fuels in the Ground

-There is only one realistic way to keep fossil fuels in the ground: to give the world something else to burn inside the existing, multi-trillion dollar infrastructure designed to combust oil, gas and coal.
-SkyMining fuel, made from atmospheric CO2, makes that possible.
+Today, over 80% of our energy still comes from fossil fuels.
+To change this, the world needs something else to burn inside the existing, multi-trillion dollar infrastructure designed to combust oil, gas and coal.
+Skymining fuel makes that possible.

 Our fuel costs less than fossil fuels and charcoal in all chosen target markets.

-The energy density per tonne of SkyMining fuel is similar to fossil fuels.
+The energy density per tonne of Skymining fuel is similar to fossil fuels.

-Cleaning up the central grids.
+Cleaning up the power grids

-SkyMining fuel can co-fire or directly replace coal; crucial as regulations and mandates tighten.
+Skymining fuel can co-fire or directly replace coal; crucial as regulations and mandates tighten.

 Wind and solar backup

 Renewables often rely on dirty fossil-fuel backup.
-With SkyMining, renewable backup is now clean.
+With Skymining, renewable backup is now clean.

 Replacing charcoal to slow deforestation

 Replacing charcoal will have the largest social and environmental impact compared to other uses.
 Charcoal production is causing disastrous levels of deforestation across Africa and the developing world.
 Furthermore, prices for charcoal are skyrocketing, due to dwindling forests near populated areas.
-SkyMining can solve this problem on a massive scale.
+Skymining can solve this problem on a massive scale.